suhasmaddali/Car-Prices-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Car-Prices-Prediction/blob/main/images/Data%20Image.png"/>

 We will be taking a look at a list of visualizations that can give us an understanding of the data.
-Exploring the count of various car companies available in the dataset, it is seen that Chevrolet has the highest number of cars followed by Cadillac.
+Exploring the count of various car companies available in the dataset, it is seen that Chevrolet has the highest number of cars followed by Ford.

 <img src = "https://github.com/suhasmaddali/Car-Prices-Prediction/blob/main/images/Total%20Cars%20Count.png"/>